Chronology

 March 1949

-Receives MFA from OSU.
-Completes MFA thesis, "Paintings, Drawings, and Pastels," which includes a series of poems celebrating various artists, including Matisse, Klee, Picasso, Rousseau, Cézanne, Van Gogh, Gauguin, Lautrec, Rembrandt and the Song Dynasty painter Ma Yuan.
+Receives Masters of Fine Art from Ohio State University (OSU).
+Completes MFA thesis, "Paintings, Drawings, and Pastels," which includes a series of prose poems celebrating various artists, including Matisse, Klee, Picasso, Rousseau, Cézanne, Van Gogh, Gauguin, Lautrec, Rembrandt and the Song Dynasty painter Ma Yuan.

 June 12, 1949